-Dr. Myers is an ordained Presbyterian minister who teaches and preaches regularly in local churches and at regional and national conferences.
-For the past four years he has also offered a weekly class entitled “Bible Discoveries” to some 50 convicted male felons at the Pennsylvania State Correctional Institution at Camp Hill.
+Dr. Myers, an ordained minister in the Presbyterian Church (USA), teaches and preaches regularly in local churches and at regional and national conferences.
+For the past six years he has also offered a weekly class entitled “Bible Discoveries” to some 50 convicted male felons at the Pennsylvania State Correctional Institution at Camp Hill.
 For his work in prison ministry Dr. Myers received SCI-Camp Hill’s “Volunteer of the Year Award” for 2010.

 Buz Myers is married to the Rev. Anne Kimrey Myers who is also a Presbyterian minister.
 Anne currently serves as the Spiritual Director of Homeland Hospice in Harrisburg, PA.
 Buz and Anne have two grown daughters.
-Their elder daughter Annabelle, a 2009 graduate of Gettysburg College, is married and teaches French at East Pennsboro [PA] High School, while their younger daughter Charlotte, a 2010 graduate of Davidson [NC] College, is in medical school at Wake Forest University.
+Their elder daughter Annabelle, a 2009 graduate of Gettysburg College, is married and teaches French at her alma mater, Camp Hill [PA] High School, while their younger daughter Charlotte, a 2010 graduate of Davidson [NC] College, is in medical school at Wake Forest University.
 Buz and Anne live in Camp Hill, PA.